Giants vs. Cardinals Player Props Betting Odds

 Estrada Stats

-- Estrada has four doubles, four home runs, five walks and seven RBI (27 total hits).
-He's also swiped six bases.
+- Estrada has 30 hits with five doubles, four home runs, five walks and seven RBI.
+He's also stolen seven bases.

 Estrada Recent Games